 - being obese (BMI of 30 or higher)

 - a history of polycystic ovary syndrome

-We spoke to Lauren Davidson, a clinical dietitian and diabetes educator, for up-to-the-minute information including how to know if you’re at risk, how to manage the condition, and how it could affect your baby.
+We spoke to Lauren Davidson, a clinical dietitian and diabetes educator, for information including how to know if you’re at risk, how to manage the condition, and how it could affect your baby.

 Q: How do you know if you have gestational diabetes?

 A: Although some women are at greater risk than others, the Canadian Diabetes Association 2008 Clinical Practice Guidelines for the Prevention and Management of Diabetes in Canada recommends that all women be screened for gestational diabetes between 24 and 28 weeks gestation.
 The reason for this timing of testing is that at 24–28 weeks, the placenta starts releasing hormones that increase insulin resistance.
 Some women are unable to tolerate it, and blood glucose rises.
 For women with multiple risk factors, this screening test should be done during the first trimester, then again during the second and third trimesters, even if the first test is negative.
 As well, someone who has previously had gestational diabetes should test before trying to conceive.

 A: An oral glucose tolerance test involves fasting for eight hours, after which blood glucose will be tested.
 A woman will then drink a glucose-rich drink (kind of like a really sweet orange pop) and her blood glucose will be monitored one, two and three hours after.
 Gestational diabetes is diagnosed if two of the readings are above normal.

 Q: Is gestational diabetes risky for the mom or the baby?